-One of the highlights of the program is ASHI’s commitment to keeping classes small—a max of 10 students to every instructor.
-The topics covered by ASHI’s training are ideal if you want to feel prepared to respond to emergencies in your community or workplace (for example, if you volunteer to coach little league or work in a restaurant).
+One of the program's highlights is ASHI's commitment to keeping classes small—a max of 10 students to every instructor.
+The topics covered by ASHI's training are ideal if you want to feel prepared to respond to emergencies in your community or workplace.

 As with the other courses, you can choose from Adult CPR, Adult and Child, or Adult, Child, and Infant.
 The cost is the same whether you choose the Adult-Only or All Ages package; the cost difference depends on whether you add First Aid to your training.

 The blended course exists in both an online portal and on DVD.
-The materials are a mix of streaming video modules (which can be customized into playlists), Powerpoint presentations, guidebooks, and manuals.
-You also have the option of accessing course materials offline using ASHI’s mobile app.
+The materials mix streaming video modules (which can be customized into playlists), Powerpoint presentations, guidebooks, and manuals.
+You also have the option of accessing course materials offline using ASHI's mobile app.

 When you complete the course and pass the written assessment, you'll receive a Certificate of Online Training.
 If you require CPR certification, you'll also need to find a local, ASHI-authorized instructor to oversee the hands-on skills demonstration portion of the certification process.

-If you work in healthcare (or are just interested in broadening your skill base) ASHI’s company, MEDIC First Aid offers additional blended learning opportunities, such as high-performance CPR, bloodborne pathogens, wilderness first aid, and babysitting safety.
-ASHI also offers training opportunities for people interested in becoming certified as a CPR instructor.
+If you work in healthcare (or are just interested in broadening your skill base), ASHI's company, MEDIC First Aid, offers additional blended learning opportunities, such as high-performance CPR, bloodborne pathogens, wilderness first aid, and babysitting safety.
+ASHI also offers training opportunities for people who are interested in becoming certified as CPR instructors.

 Do You Need to Have a CPR Certification Card to Perform CPR?

 No. You do not need to be certified to perform CPR, but you do need to be trained to perform it correctly and safely.
-Most states have Good Samaritan laws that protect you from legal ramifications if you attempt to perform CPR and it is not successful, or if someone develops a complication that might be related to CPR (such as a broken rib which is common).
+Most states have Good Samaritan laws that protect you from legal ramifications if you attempt to perform CPR and it is not successful or if someone develops a complication related to CPR (such as a broken rib which is common).